 Today, iPhone enables its users to encrypt backup data when you use iTunes to backup or sync your iPhone.
 In other words, you can encrypt all data will a password whenever you backup or sync your iPhone with iTunes.
 You need to type the password every time you want to access the iTunes backup.
 Although it is safe to do so, how can you get back data from iPhone without iTunes backup if you mistakenly delete the encrypted data or forget the password?
 In this situation, you can use an iTunes backup extractor to extract all encrypted files from the iTunes.

 Have you ever deleted an encrypted folder or files from hard disk drive, external hard drive or iPhone?
 You may know that deleted files are recoverable with a data recovery tool, but you may wonder whether it is possible to restore an encrypted folder or file with the same way.
-Now, it does not mater you delete an encrypted folder, or you just forget the password of the encrypted folder, or the encrypted folder becomes inaccessible due to any reason, you can use iCare Data Recovery to restore the lost files. iCare Data Recovery is a tool that allows you to restore any kind of encrypted file as long as the file is not overwritten:
+Now, it does not mater you delete an encrypted folder, or you just forget the password of the encrypted folder, or the encrypted folder becomes inaccessible due to any reason, you can use iCare Data Recovery to restore the lost files. iCare Data Recovery is a tool that allows you to restore any kind of encrypted file including recovery of excel files, word files, images, videos and music, etc.

 Step1.
 Free download and install the software on your computer.
 Launch the software and select a scan mode.